dalance/procs/README.md

 - Linux is supported.
 - macOS is experimentally supported.
-    - macOS version is checked on Travis-CI environment only.
+    - macOS version is checked on Travis CI environment only.
 The issues caused by real-machine are welcome.

 ## Installation